0xtr1gger/hack_the_web/information_gathering/subdomain_enumeration/passive_subdomain_enumeration.md

 - OSINT: `whois` and reverse `whois`
 - identifying CIDR ranges in-scope directly, if given

+>All the methods are described [here](https://github.com/0xtr1gger/hack_the_web/blob/main/information_gathering/subdomain_enumeration/IP_address_range_discovery.md).

 Having prepared a list of IP address, one needs to perform a mass DNS querying for these addresses.
 One of the options is the `HostHunter` tool.

 | tool                                                   | language | tags             | description                                                                                                                                                                                          |
 | ------------------------------------------------------ | -------- | ---------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | [HostHunter](https://github.com/SpiderLabs/HostHunter) | Python   | #DNS_enumeration | A tool to efficiently discover and extract hostnames provides a large set of target IPv4 or IPv6 addresses.
 Output can be generated in multiple formats, including CSV, TXT, or Nessus file formats. |

 ## Subject alternate name (SAN)